Blessed Are The Sick – 1991 – Earache

 D= Terrrorizer>>Pedro Pete Sandoval>>Terrorizer – Aurora Borealis, Agiel, Pestilence, Hate Eternal, Divine Heresy, World Under Blood, Windbreed, Death Division>>Tim Yeung>>Death Division, Divine Heresy, World Under Blood, Windbreed, Giant Deathsnake, I Am Morbid

 One of the pioneers of black and death metal and the Florida death metal scene Morbid Angel was founded in 1984 guitarist by Trey Azagthoth, bassist Dallas Ward and drummer Mike Browning.
+The band had morphed from ICE (which did not include Ward) and Heretic.
+The latter name was changed because another Heretic existed.
 The band would release its debut in 1989 through England’s Earache Records, but had earlier recorded a cancelled LP.

 Aside from its pioneering and original status the group is known for being the first death metal act to sign with a major label imprint, for 1993’s Covenant, and as exposed in an interview with Pit Magazine, naming its albums in Latin alphabetical order.

 The group was initially formed in 1983 without a vocalist.
+Mike Browning and Try Azagthoth knew one another from school and Trey knew Dallas Ward.
 Largo-based Female singer Terri Samuels would sing in 1984.
-Ward would step up to the mike, but the group would move forward with inviting and recruiting Kenny Bamber.
+Ward would step up to the mike, but the group would move forward with inviting and recruiting Kenny Bamber who would only last a few months.
 Ward would be arrested for drugs charges.
 His replacement Brunelle would meet the same fate many years later.
-Morbid Angel incorporated covers of Slayer and Mercyful Fate into its repertoire.
-Aiming to issue its debut on New Renaissance, Abominations Of Desolation was recorded in 1986 with Mike Browning now on vocals and drums.
+Morbid Angel incorporated covers of Slayer, Angel Witch and Mercyful Fate into its repertoire.
+Aiming to issue its debut on New Renaissance, Abominations Of Desolation was recorded in 1986 with Mike Browning now on vocals and drums replacing Dallas on the mike.
 Richard Brunelle is now part of the line-up.
 This record would be issued only after Blessed Are The Sick.
 Morbid Angel was unhappy with the recording, but ostensibly wanted to combat bootlegging.
-Browning had left following the recording in a fight over his girlfriend – a similar story to what would later transpire within Entombed – with this version of history having this as a reason Abomination… was not issued.
+Browning had left following the recording in a fight over his girlfriend – a similar story to what would later transpire within Entombed – cheating with Trey with this version of history having this as a reason Abomination… was not issued.
 Future frontman David Vincent was the producer.
+The bassist’s Gorque Records had signed the band with the promise of hiring Bill Metoyer to produce the band.
+It turns out Vincent had actually desired to either make himself a member of Morbid Angel or have Trey join his band.
 Alternately, versions call this recording Abomination Of Desolation.
-This album would later be re-released by Del Imaginario Discos.
-Browning would be replaced by Sterling Von Scarborough of Incubus.
+Johnny Ortega played on the record.
+This album would later be re-released by Earache and Del Imaginario Discos.
+Browning was out and Sterling Von Scarborough of Incubus was in replacing Johnny.

 The group signed with the fledgling Earache Records of United Kingdom and in May of 1989 issued its debut, Altars of Madness.
 It hit the top position in a UK independent chart.
 The record boasted a powerful and original death metal sound punctuated with barking vocals, grinding and double bass drums, disharmonic riffing and extreme soloing.
 In Morbid Angel style, it began with a backward intro and tributed Satan and demonic occult from start to finish.
 Oddly, the CD version featured three re-mixed tracks, which to the layman’s ears bore no difference to the originals on the same record.
 This album was recorded and mixed at Morrisound Recording, Tampa, Florida.
 The studio would receive a boost in publicity as a result and become even busier with metal acts.
 The band received a full-page pictorial in Kerrang magazine and showcased an original sound and a penchant for projecting a powerful and polished image.
 Image was important to the group and Vincent would later advise Entombed to adopt an intentional image as well.
 A music video was recorded for the song Immortal Rites on stage.
 The group flew to Europe for the Grindcrusher Tour alongside fellow Earachees Napalm Death, Bolt Thrower and Carcass.
 Blessed Are The Sick was recorded in January and February of 1991 again at Morrisound Studio in Tampa, Florida.
 Its cover artwork was taken from the 1894 painting Les Tresors De Satan or ‘The Treasures Of Satan’ by Belgian artist Jean Delville.
 If it looked familiar to metal fans it was because Swedish speed metal band Hexenhaus had used it for its debut album A Tribute To Insanity only three years earlier.
 By the end of the touring cycle for the album Morbid Angel completed 171 shows.
 With little fanfare Richard Brunelle would leave the act and the band would officially continue as a trio.
 Incubus guitarist Gino Marino would be in, but Brunelle would return and tour with Motörhead and Black Sabbath in the USA before definitively leaving.
 The band also opened for SOD.
 Armed with professional management (World Entertainment which managed Nile, Unleashed, Grip Inc and more) and with winds in its sails the group signed with Giant Records, which had Warner Brothers distribution, for the North American market.
 When three years later the band would get dropped Morbid Angel would insist it would be too expensive for the major label to keep the act.
 Sales were not as high as the optimistic estimations.
 Nonetheless, Giant in North America issued Covenant.
 This label would go out of business several years later.
 It was recorded at Morrisound Studio, but mixed at Sweet Silence Studio in Copenhagen, Denmark.
 This is where Metallica had taped its Ride The Lightning and Master Of Puppets record.
 Covenant included the offbeat God Of Emptiness song, which was soon ridiculed by Beavis And Butthead on MTV.
 Azagthoth was now officially on guitar and keyboards.
 Covenant would sell 150,000 copies.
 The group’s compromised position would be highlighted when in 1994 it would oversee the release of an EP called Laibach Remixes.
 Two of the bands songs were remixed by Slovenian techno industrial act Laibach.
 This style would be a harbinger of future band efforts.
 1995’s Domination came with an even bigger promotional push.
 The group was again a quartet now with former Ripping Corpse extreme guitarist Erik Rutan in tow.
 The new man had joined to support the touring on Covenant.
 Following its predecessor’s pattern it included a distinct song called Where The Slime Live.
 Hatework would end the album with keyboards in its midst.
 Moonspell opened for Tiamat and Morbid Angel in Europe.
 The band had Kreator and Paradise Lost open for it in Canada.
 Metal Blade would end up re-releasing this record in 2011.
 The record may have been a commercial compromise to satisfy a major label and the slowing death metal market, but it was criticized for its songs and, like its predecessor, curious production.
 Whatever the case, the entrance of Rutan marked the end of the road for David Vincent who was now busing himself with playing bass for his purported bisexual and bondage lifestyle and bisexual girlfriend in Genitorturers.
 When Pit Magazine would feature David Vincent and Deicide mainman Glenn Benton on its cover the latter man would protest that he was placed on a magazine cover with “a known homosexual.”
 Deicide and Morbid Angel would tour together in 2001.